wepay/wepay-ios/README.md

 2. WePay API errors (from WePay.com)
 3. Network Errors

-All network related errors are in the domain **NSURLDomain**.
+All network related errors are in the domain **NSURLErrorDomain**.
 1 and 2 type errors are in the **WPAPPDomain** domain.
 All errors have a localizable user-facing error message that can be retrieved by calling [error localizedDescription].
 You can edit the **WePay/Resources/en.lproj/WePay.strings** file to change the error messages.

 #### WePay API Errors